yasirkula/UnityRuntimeInspector/.github/README.md

 		// Instead of exposing the MeshRenderer's properties, expose its sharedMaterial's properties ExpandableInspectorField materialField = (ExpandableInspectorField) parent.CreateDrawer( typeof( Material ), "", () => renderer.sharedMaterial, ( value ) => renderer.sharedMaterial = (Material) value, false );

 		// The drawer for materials is, by default, an ExpandableInspectorField.
-We don't need to draw its collapsible header materialField.HeaderVisibility = RuntimeInspector.HeaderVisibility.Hidden;
+We don't want to draw its collapsible header in this example materialField.HeaderVisibility = RuntimeInspector.HeaderVisibility.Hidden;
 	}